 If you don’t have Xylene available or it’s not to your liking for some reason, there are many alternatives to removing paint.

 Some are more effective than others, and some should only be used under certain circumstances.

-- Toluene is Xylene’s primary competitor, offering basically the same thing but from a different chemical component.
+- Toluene is Xylene’s primary competitor, offering the same thing but from different chemical compositions.

 - Use a paint scraper if the paint just isn’t adhering to the surface properly.
-It won’t be effective to cured paint and should not be used as it could damage the underlying surface.
+It won’t be effective in curing paint and should not be used as it could damage the underlying surface.

 - WD-40 or similar products can be used if the paint has only recently dried, and you can use it to soften and then remove the paint with a paint scraper.

 - Alcohol can be used but only on latex paint.

 - Acetone can be used on most paints, and then a paint scraper can be used to get the paint off.
 However, Acetone can damage some surfaces, such as plastic.
 It’s also a more expensive and toxic product than Xylene.

 - Paint thinners as that are what Xylene is.

 - Lacquer thinner is used in the same way as Xylene.